TanmayJain97/Hotel-Reservation/README.md

 # Hotel-Reservation
-Modified to UC 3 - Add Weekday and Weekend Rates of Hotel
+Modified to UC 4 - Find Cheapest hotel using Weekday and Weekend Rates of Hotel